Home > HVAC > Mini Split Installation: What You Need to Know

 The hardware is the first major piece of the pricing puzzle.
 A single-zone system, which includes one indoor and one outdoor unit, is the most affordable option and is perfect for conditioning a single space like a sunroom or a new addition.
 If you need to heat and cool multiple rooms, you’ll be looking at a multi-zone system.
 These systems connect several indoor units to a single outdoor condenser, and their cost increases with each additional indoor unit you add.
 Brand reputation, warranty, and the system’s capacity (measured in BTUs) also play a big role in the final equipment price.
 Our team can help you find the right residential HVAC solution for your specific needs.

-Typical Labor and Installation Fees
+What to Expect for Labor and Installation Fees

 Don’t underestimate the cost of labor, as professional installation can make up 30% to 50% of your total project cost.
 This isn’t just about hanging units on the wall.
 The fee covers the technician’s expertise in safely mounting the indoor and outdoor components, drilling a small hole for the conduit, running the refrigerant and electrical lines, and properly charging and testing the system.
 While it might be tempting to consider a DIY approach, a professional installation ensures your system runs efficiently, preserves your warranty, and is handled safely.
 Proper setup by a qualified technician is essential for the long-term performance of your commercial HVAC systems as well.